itrocks-ts/contenteditable/README.md

 Returns the effective value of the edited content.
-This corresponds to the `innerHTML` of the content, excluding the trailing line break added to display the final empty line in the browser (see [Line break matching white-space rule](#line-break-matching-white-space-rule)).
+This corresponds to the `innerHTML` of the content, excluding the trailing `<br>` added to display the final empty line in the browser (see [Line break matching white-space rule](#line-break-matching-white-space-rule)).